kennyjoseph/kennyjoseph.github.io/_includes/class.md

 - What is the biggest strength of the paper, if any?
 - What is the biggest weakness of the paper, if any?

-The second paragraph should contain something particularly interesting or worrying or useful that you yourself got from the paper.
-It might be something small - a new way of thinking about a problem you're working on, for example.
-It could also be a discussion of a part of the paper you found confusing, i.e. a request for others to help you understand part of the paper.
+The second paragraph might consider some of the following questions:

+- Does this paper help you think in a new way about a problem you're working on?
+- Is there a part of the paper you found particularly confusing that you'd like help understanding?
+- How does this paper link to some of the other papers we discussed this week?

 This second paragraph will serve as the basis for discussion during the class.

 ## Comments on Responses on Slack